vynzy/portfolio/Database_Modeling/README.md

 **DD_PharmacistKPI_DatabaseModel_v1.0.pdf:** This is the design document.*

 *Note: There are a couple of column changes to the Patient and Appointments table in the BRD and DD that are not reflected in the schema.
-I did not have access to the original file and currently do not have access to Visio to recreate the file.
+I currently do not have access to Visio to update the schema.